The Cosmic Ultraviolet Baryon Survey (CUBS) II: Discovery of an H$_{2}$-Bearing DLA in the Vicinity of an Early-Type Galaxy at z = 0.576: Results

-For both $J$ levels, the model with the minimum $\chi^{2}$ value corresponds to the high column density solution.
+For both $J$ levels, the most probable model corresponds to the high column density solution.
 However, we know this solution to be unphysical due to the absence of sufficiently high column density in the $J = 4$ state (see Fig.~\ref{fig:temp}).
-The best-fit $b$ values for $J = 0$ and $1$ ($b \approx 5$ km\,s$^{-1}$) are a factor of two smaller than the best-fit value for $J = 4$ ($b = 10$ km\,s$^{-1}$), suggesting that the Doppler parameter may rise with $J$ level (see \S~\ref{sec:H2_ex} for a discussion of the physical origin(s) of this trend).
+The best-fit $b$ values for $J = 0$ and $1$ ($b \approx 5$ km\,s$^{-1}$) are a factor of two smaller than the best-fit value for $J = 4$ ($b = 9$ km\,s$^{-1}$), suggesting that the Doppler parameter may rise with $J$ level (see \S~\ref{sec:H2_ex} for a discussion of the physical origin(s) of this trend).
 Additionally, as the $J \geq 2$ levels are largely populated closer to the surface of the cloud in likely more diffuse and spatially extended gas \citep[e.g.,][]{Abgrall1992}, it is reasonable to expect that the $b$ values for higher rotational levels will be comparable to or exceed those of the lower levels.
-Thus, to obtain physical results for the column densities for $J = 2$ and $3$, we fit all $J$ levels again imposing the prior that the Doppler parameter cannot fall below the $b$ value for the next lowest $J$ level, $b_{J - 1} \leq b_{J} \leq 10$ km\,s$^{-1}$.
+Thus, to obtain physical results for the column densities for $J = 2$ and $3$, we fit all $J$ levels again imposing the prior that the probability is zero for Doppler parameters less than $b_{J - 1} - \sigma_{b_{J - 1}}$ and greater than $10$ km\,s$^{-1}$.

 We give the Voigt profile fitting results in Table \ref{tab:H2}, and we compare the best-fit model to the data in Fig.~\ref{fig:H2}; these results yield a monotonic increase in $b$ value with $J$ level.
 If the line width is dominated by thermal motions, the $b \approx 5$ km\,s$^{-1}$ observed at low $J$ level implies a temperature $T \sim 3 \times 10^{3}$ K. At high $J$ level ($b \approx 10$ km\,s$^{-1}$), this becomes $T \sim 10^{4}$ K. Since this significantly exceeds the temperature expected for diffuse molecular gas, the line width appears to be dominated by turbulence in both cases, with turbulent motions a factor of two higher at high rotational state compared to low.
 We impose the same prior on the $b$ values for the H$_{2}$ absorption observed in c4, but the large uncertainties associated with this weak component make conclusions about possible trends of $b$ value with $J$ level challenging.